yjzhu-solar/learn_python_pmod/README.md

 # learn_python_pmod
-A repro to host codes to learn python.
+A repository to host codes to learn python.